BMW Airhead Motorcycles.

-To do a valve clearance adjustment, you'll need an old baking tray or catch pan and newspapers, bike tool kit, ACCURATE torque wrench with socket to fit the nuts (needed only if at this valve adjustment time you intend on setting the torque on the studs and head ...not required often).
-Typical intervals for valve clearance checking, and possibly adjustment are at initial engine build or top end rebuilding; then at maybe 100 miles or as late as 600 miles (or both); then, if the valves were relatively stable, maybe at 2000, then, depending on how stable, every 5000.
-Check the head nuts (6) torque AFTER you check the valve clearances and write those as-found clearances on a chart ...which may come in handy.
+To do a valve clearance adjustment, you'll need an old baking tray or catch pan and newspapers, bike tool kit, accurate torque wrench with socket to fit the nuts (needed only if at this valve adjustment you intend on setting the torque on the studs and head ...not required often).
+Typical intervals for valve clearance checking, and possibly adjustment are at initial engine build or top end rebuilding; then at maybe 100 miles or as late as 600 miles (or both); then, if the valves were relatively stable, maybe at 2000 miles, then, depending on how stable, every 5000 miles.
+Check the head nuts (6) torque after you check the valve clearances and write those as-found clearances on a chart ...which may come in handy.
 The 6 nuts should have their torque checked at initial rebuilding (of course!), then at each of the next few valve checks.
 Usually by 5000 miles or so, the torque remains stable, and then maybe you can check nut torque at every 20,000.
-Nut torques are done ONE AT A TIME.
+Nut torques are done one at a time.
 First loosen ~1/4th turn, then retightening to 25 FootPounds.
-If they squeak, loosen a few turns, or even remove, OIL, and then replace.
-Immediately.
+If they squeak, loosen a few turns, or even remove, oil the threads, and then replace immediately.
 You may need to check end play.

-Those having bikes from ~1985 will NEVER use a C-clamp, as those ...or early ones converted to use the 1985+ parts; have the end play of the rockers set by shims and the rocker blocks are NOT adjustable, being set in place by precisely milled steps.
-Keep in mind that any of the models before the 1985+ version MIGHT be adjustable slightly, and the /5 and /6 certainly are.
+Those having bikes from ~1985 will never use a C-clamp, as those ...or early ones converted to use the 1985+ parts; have the end play of the rockers set by shims and the rocker blocks are not adjustable, being set in place by precisely milled steps.
+Keep in mind that any of the models before the 1985+ version might be adjustable, and the /5 and /6 certainly are.

 Valve adjustment ...IN DEPTH:

-At every valve adjustment time, before doing anything such as checking head nut torque (if being done), etc., during the procedure, at compression stroke at OT, measure andwrite down what you find as the clearance at the valve tips, keeping a record, to enable you to follow trends over time.
+At every valve adjustment time, before doing anything such as checking head nut torque (if being done), etc., during the procedure, on compression stroke, at OT, measure and write down what you find as the clearance at the valve tips, keeping a record, to enable you to follow trends over time.